 Melinda has found a healing solace in writing and journaling that brought her to share her story and complete her memoir of escaping her past as a victim of abuse in “Call me Master” and her companion book, “Rising from the Ashes” a healing journey of breaking the chains of her past.
 Something a bit different.
 Having 30+ years of experience as an antiques and vintage dealer, she shares her knowledge as an Antique Dealer for those looking to start in this business.
 “Old Stuff & Dusty Treasures”- An ultimate beginners guide to starting an Antique Dealer business.
 Fueled with renewed purpose in her new season of life, you can find her with her nose in her worn Bible, in the garden grounding herself or presenting a workshop to help others find the strength to create healing for their lives.

-There is ONE way to still access the full 2019 experience... you can get your All Access Pass!
+There is ONE way to still access the full 2020 experience... you can get your Full Conference Pass upgrade now!

-Well... you can have all of those things!
-The All Access Pass/ Community Access is lifetime access to all of the presentations, in video, audio, and written form.
+The Full Conference Pass/ Community Access is lifetime access to all of the presentations, in video and audio form.
 Additionally, you get access to a private support community where we are helping each other through our writing, publishing, and selling journeys.
 And bonus materials!
 Thousands of dollars of gifts, products, discounts, training, and more have been provided by our speakers and sponsors.
-You can learn more about the All Access Pass here or you can go ahead and grab it now!
+You can learn more about the Full Conference Pass here or you can go ahead and grab it now!